oeMoe/hello-world/readme.txt

-﻿This is a test file for the NodeSchool git-it workshopper
+﻿This is a test file for the NodeSchool git-it workshopper.
+This is an additional line added.